Machine Learning for Large-Scale

 large datasets ("big data").

-The plan is to survey different machine learning
+We will survey different machine learning

 techniques (supervised, unsupervised, reinforcement learning) as well

-Due to the online nature of the semester, this course will be given as a flipped classroom.
+This course will be given as a flipped classroom.
 It is an instructional strategy where students learn the material before they come to class.
 The material will be a mix of readings and video capsules.
 Class time is reserved for more active activities such as problem solving, demonstrations, and questions-answering.
 In addition, class time will contain a short summary of the week's material.

 Mathematical maturity will be assumed.